input-output-hk/catalyst-ci/docs/src/guides/languages/rust.md

 Important to note that in this particular example we are dealing with the executable Rust project, so it produces binary as a final artifact.
 Another case of the building Rust library we will consider later.
-Actual build process is done with `+BUILD` Function target.
+Actual build process is done with `+BUILD` Function.
 The `+BUILD` Function have few arguments `libs` and `bins`, they should be specified to properly generate `cargo-modules` docs (see description below).
 The `libs` argument takes a list of library crate's names in your Rust project, e.g.